-A report in September by The Wall Street Journal said Apple was testing iPhone phablets between 4.8-inches and 6-inches, with the company particularly keen on the 4.8-inch display.
+A report in September by The Wall Street Journal said Apple was testing iPhones between 4.8-inches and 6-inches, with the company particularly keen on the 4.8-inch display.
 This 4.8-inch display size has also been touted by Peter Misek, who claimed the iPhone 6 would have a Retina+ IGZO display.

 Both a report in June as well as the China Times supported the idea of a 4.8-inch display, with China Times also suggesting a Retina display with 1080p Full HD resolution for the iPhone 6.

 However, the November report from Bloomberg suggested we could expect to see a 4.7-inch device and a 5.5-inch model arrive in 2014.
-Perhaps more interesting than the size, is that the report also suggested the glass on the displays would curve downwards, which would be a first for Apple.
+This two-device theme is mentioned by a number of different sources.